Resource Catalog Tool

 When observing very close to 32 GHz with both IF pairs, some combinations where frequency coverage of AC and BD are overlapping are not possible.
 Consult the NRAO Science Helpdesk for options, preferably before submitting the proposal.

 The very wide bandwidth of the Ka-band receiver, from 26.5 to 40 GHz, would suggest that IF pair separations of up to ~13 GHz are possible.
-Restrictions in the signal path, however, limit this separation to 10 GHz.
-The RCT validation will issue an error if the separation between IF pairs AC and BD is more than 10.5 GHz in sky frequency (with IF pair AC tuned to have the higher frequency centers).
+Restrictions in the signal path, however, limit this separation to 10 GHz (or any part of the basebands to within 12 GHz).
+The RCT validation will issue an error if the separation between IF pair centers of AC and BD is more than 10.5 GHz in sky frequency (with IF pair AC tuned to have the higher frequency centers).
 A separation of more than 10.5 GHz in rest frequency will result in a warning as, e.g., highly red-shifted lines may end up with less separation when the actual sky frequencies are calculated.

-If you choose the RF signals in the different IF paths to be separated by a large amount, it is possible that the RCT will only let you create a resource where the baseband frequency center(s) in IF pair AC is higher than the baseband frequency center(s) in IF pair BD, similar, but the reverse of the Ka-band restriction above.
+If you choose the RF signals in the different IF paths to be separated by a large amount, it is possible that the RCT will only let you create a resource where the baseband frequency center(s) in IF pair AC is higher than the baseband frequency center(s) in IF pair BD, similar to the Ka-band restriction above.

 RFI Blanking